 - Two reports in which you will apply the skills that you've learned.
 The reports will also provide experience in technical writing.
 The reports will be evaluated using Turnitin to determine the originality of your work.
-Turnitin is an online service to help prevent and identify student plagiarism. - Two 60-minute exams.
-Exams will be a combination of multiple choice and calculations.
+Turnitin is an online service to help prevent and identify student plagiarism. - Two review modules, each with a discussion and quiz. - Two 90-minute exams.
+Exams will be a combination of multiple choice, calculations and short essays.
 During the exam, you will be allowed to use a calculator (but not one on your phone) and scratch paper.
 You can have a one-sided 8 1⁄2 x 11 sheet with any notes you need.
-Exams will be proctored.
+Fully online students will use ProctorU and sign up for the exams during a two-day time window. - A final quiz (20 points) is untimed, online, and open book. - GLY 5827 only: a short (3-5 minute) presentation for the class.
+The topic should be decided with the professor before Exam 1 and the presentation completed by April 2.